nextmillenniummedia/next-sdk-android-example/docs/AdvancedSettings.md

 ## Force reload

-To force reload banners on a screen call  `InAppSDK.reload` method.
-Make sure to call this method after calling the `InAppSdk.injectTo` method.
+To force reload banners on a screen call  `NextSdk.reload` method.
+Make sure to call this method after calling the `NextSdk.injectTo` method.

 Java